digital-asset/docs.daml.com/docs/2.7.1/docs/query/pqs-user-guide.rst

 The type of access token that PQS expects is Audience / Scope based tokens (see “\ `User Access Tokens <https://docs.daml.com/app-dev/authorization.html#user-access-tokens>`__\ ” for more information).

 Scribe will obtain tokens from the Authorization Server on startup, and it will reauthenticate before the token expires.
 If Scribe fails authorization, it will terminate with an error for the service orchestration infrastructure to respond appropriately.

+If you are unauthenticated then you will need to supply the Party(s) you wish to include in your PQS since there is no 'user' to connect your list of ``readAs`` Party's with.
+The ``-pipeline-parties`` argument is used for this and it acts as a filter that restricts the data to that visible to the supplied list of party identifiers.  ``--pipeline-parties`` allows you to filter that down to a subset of the accessible parties.
+An example is ``--pipeline-parties Alice::12209942561b94adc057995f9ffca5a0b974953e72ba25e0eb158e05c801149639b9``.
+If there is more than one party, then list all of the full party identifiers in a comma-separated list.

 Setting Up PostgreSQL
 =====================